-Severe or life-threatening physical effects are only likely to occur at doses above 400 mcg, but the psychological effects can lead to unusual and risky behavior, potentially resulting in significant injury and death.
+Severe or life threatening physical effects are only likely to occur at very high doses — over 0.2 to 1 milligram (mg) per kilogram of body weight (mg/kg).
+However, the psychological effects can lead to unusual and harmful behavior.

-As users have no control over the purity of the drug, it is difficult to predict the effect on the body and the mind.
+Since individuals have no control over the purity of the drug, it is difficult to predict its effect on the body and the mind.

 The production and sale of LSD are illegal in many countries, but some researchers